bagamine/ResearchMate/README.md

 # ResearchMate 🧠📄

-ResearchMate is an advanced autonomous multi-agent research assistant powered by LLMs and CrewAI framework.
+ResearchMate is an advanced autonomous multi-agent research assistant powered by LLMs.
 It automates the full process of researching, synthesizing, and generating academic reports on any topic.

 This version provides the full backend research pipeline without any graphical user interface.